Ghosts of Marathons Past

 "Even if you don’t know the obscure British alternative band Half Man Half Biscuit, who originally wrote this song, [Half Man Half Cookie] hope you will enjoy our take on their lyrical protest against cynicism and self-sabotaging despair."

 Tavern Shanty Vocals: Jon.

 Sneeps = a sweetheart duo giving it a try from Chicago, Illinois (and sometimes western Michigan).

-A new(ish) Brooklyn foursome, CALISTHENICS brings you “C.C.C.P.”
-One member was in Memorial Gore, one member I gave a mohawk to when they were in college.
+A new(ish) Brooklyn foursome, CALISTHENICS brings you "C.C.C.P."
+One member was in Memorial Gore; another member received a mohawk from Jon Solomon when they were in college.

 South Jersey’s Nick Millevoi is a guitarist and composer whose music searches for the sonic cracks between jazz, rock and roll, noise, and modern composition.
 His latest project is "Streets of Philadelphia."

 South Bend, Indiana‘s The Rutabega – singer-songwriter-guitarist Josh Hensley and drummer Garth Mason – make some of the fullest, brightest sounds ever generated by just two people, weaving punchy, short pop songs and sweeping, ten-minute epics together seamlessly.
 This is either their fourth, fifth or sixth contribution to the marathon depending on who is counting.